trim21/webpack-userscript-template/readme.md

 if you prefer `fetch` API, you can use <https://github.com/Trim21/gm-fetch>

-If you are using axios, you can checkout <https://github.com/Trim21/axios-userscript-adapter>
+If you are using axios, you can use <https://github.com/Trim21/axios-userscript-adapter>

+(these libraries are both included already)

 ## TypeScript